 ABCN Written Exam: The ABCN written exam is administered electronically at PSI Premier Centers across North America in two-week windows, four times per year.
 Registering for the examination is a two-step process that takes place after the candidate is notified of passing the Credential Review process.
 First, a candidate registers for the examination through the ABPP website.
 The appropriate form and examination fee must be received by ABPP by the registration deadlines noted below.
 Once processed, candidates will receive confirmation of registration from the ABCN Executive Assistant.
 Second, seven weeks before the opening of the exam window PSI will email the candidate inviting them to register for the exam.
 For further information, please review the Written Examination Instructions.
+Exam results will be provided within four (4) weeks of the close of the testing window, first with a generic pass/fail email from our office, followed by the formal letter with score.
 In addition to the registration fee, PSI charges a seating fee to all candidates.
 The current fee structure for the Written Examination is:

 - ABCN/ABPP Registration Fee: $300